riffomonas/RR_R25_2014/research_plan.md

 **Autotutorial 2: Maintaining an "electron trail" when documenting data analysis workflows**

-* Rationale:

-* Incoming:
+***Rationale:***

+***Incoming:***
-  * Knowledge:
+* *Knowledge:*
-    * Experience writing a paper with a million versions (PhD comics)
+  * Frustration from writing a paper that has multiple versions from different co-authors
-    * Appreciation that an analysis is not a linear process
+  * Appreciation that an analysis is not a linear process and requires iterations that involve testing numerous parameters
-    * History of using applications like Dropbox and Box
+  * Familiartity with applications such as Dropbox and Box
-  * Misconceptions:
+* *Misconceptions:*
-    * My project isn't big enough for all of this
+  * "My project isn't big enough for all of this"
-    * Difference between binary (*.docx) and text files
+  * There's no difference between binary (*.docx) and text files

-  * Conceptually difficult:
-    * difficulty with command line tools
+***Conceptually difficult content:*** Many microbiome researchers have difficulty with command line tools and the concepts inherent in version control are novel.
-    * version control is a novel concept

-* Learning goals:
+***Learning goals:***
-  * Primary: Understand the importance of documenting one's analysis
+* *Primary:* Understand the importance of documenting one's analysis
-  * Secondary: Appreciate the value of keeping track of the evolution of an analysis
+* *Secondary:* Appreciate the value of keeping track of the evolution of an analysis
-  * Topic/Technology:
+* *Technology:*
-    * Will focus on markdown because of it's tie in with so many other technologies (knitr, IPython, GitHub, pandoc) that we will use in later autotutorials.
+  * Will focus on markdown because it is used with numerous other technologies (e.g. knitr, IPython, GitHub, pandoc) that we will also use in later autotutorials.
-    * Will utilize git and GitHub for version contorl because of its popularity, numerous add-on tools, and integration with other packages (e.g. RStudio, XCode, etc.)
+  * Will utilize git and GitHub for version control because of its popularity, numerous add-on tools, and its integration with other packages (e.g.

-* Learning outcomes:
+    RStudio, XCode, etc.)

+***Learning outcomes:***
 * Describe the process and importance of documenting the evolution of an analysis pipeline
 * Create and maintain a repository for their project that results in documentation

-* Activities:
+***Activities:***
-  * Case study 1: The prospect of taping screen shots, print outs, command line arguments into a paper-based notebook
+* **Case study 1:** The prospect of taping screen shots, print outs, command line arguments into a paper-based notebook (Limitations of paper-based notebooks for microbiome projects)
-  * Case study 2: You, 3 months from now, are your most important collaborator.
+* **Case study 2:** You, 3 months from now, are your most important collaborator (The importance of documenting and commenting your analysis)
-  * Presentation: Define literate programming; introduce wikis, IPython notebooks, and knitr-based documents; differentiate between these options
+* **Presentation:** Define literate programming; introduce wikis, IPython notebooks, and knitr-based documents; differentiate between these options
-  * Go explore: have participants look at good and bad examples from published papers; have them point out strengths and weaknesses
+* **Go explore:** have participants look at good and bad examples from published papers; have them point out strengths and weaknesses
-  * Get input: How do the participants rank the options in terms of ease of use, reproducibility, usability, and ability to riff off of?
-  * Demonstration: learning markdown (cook book)
+* **Presentation:** Markdown, RStudio, and pandoc
-  * Activity: Format an unformatted document
+* **Activity:** Format an unformatted document
-  * Case study 3: The time stamps on my files are a mess, how and when did they get like this?!
+* **Case study 3:** The time stamps on my files are a mess, how and when did they get like this?!
+(Annotating document changes)
-  * Demonstration: learning git (cook book); simple workflows, the log, navigating the history, branches
+* **Presentation:** git; simple workflows, the log, navigating the history, branches
-  * Quiz: link common git commands with their function
-  * Activity: Using git to track changes in formatting; go back through history; branches
+* **Activity:** Using git to track changes in formatting; go back through history; branches
-  * Case study 4: Continuum of reproducibility -> document electronically what you've done vs. a fully executable paper
+* **Case study 4:** Scenario that describes that there is a continuum of reproducibility ranging from an electronic document that details what you've done versus a document that has the actual analysis embeded within it.
-  * Extend: take the most recently published paper in your lab and write a document describing how a figure was generated
+* **Extend:** take the most recently published paper in your lab and write a document describing how a figure was generated

-* Assessment:
+***Assessment:***
-  * Evaluate submitted strengths and weaknesses of their exploration of papers documentation
+* Evaluate the strengths and weaknesses that the participants find in the papers that they go and explore
-  * Quiz results
+* Have participants rank the various platforms (i.e. wikis, knitr, IPython) in terms of ease of use, reproducibility, usability, and ability to use as a starting point to move fowrad
+* Quiz asking participants to link common git commands with their function
 * How well activities match what we're looking for in the canned activities
 * Time spent on case studies and presentations
 * Number, frequency, quality of commits in the "Extend" activity
 * Evidence for more advanced git commands
-  * Indication from future publications that more descriptive analysis methods are being published? ($$$)
+* Is there an indication from future publications that more descriptive analysis methods are being published?